-Two beers in Palermo (admittedly one of the more expensive neighborhoods of Bs As) will cost you about 200 pesos or $13.
+Alcohol isn’t cheap either.
+Expect to pay about 200 pesos or $13 for two beers in Palermo (the place to go out in Bs As).
 A cocktail at a nice bar costs about twice that, 200 pesos (or more), for one cocktail.

-Groceries are not cheap either and probably even more expensive than the U.S., for lower quality.
+Groceries are probably even more expensive than the U.S.–for lower quality.
 I would pay about $100 USD for a week’s worth (maybe less) of groceries.

 As someone who is quite health-conscious and picky about what I put in my mouth, I found it difficult and frustrating to grocery shop in Buenos Aires.
 The selection is much more limited for health-conscious eaters and finding things like Himalayan sea salt, healthy crackers, goji berries and the like isn’t easy (I realize I probably sound like a spoiled, pretentious brat even saying that!).
 Also, many of the fruits and vegetables looked practically rotten, sometimes with flies all around them.
 Gross.

 At the smaller markets, many of the fruits and vegetables were kept in containers, wrapped up in plastic (see right photo below)…